jaspector

 Coordinated through the building official during office hours

-Typical inspection sequence: Per standard Utah IBC/IRC construction inspection sequence: footing before pour, foundation, underground plumbing, rough framing, rough electrical/mechanical/plumbing, insulation, final.
+Typical sequence: Per standard Utah IBC/IRC construction inspection sequence: footing before pour, foundation, underground plumbing, rough framing, rough electrical/mechanical/plumbing, insulation, final.
 Specific inspections listed on the permit card.

-Do I need a building permit in Monticello, UT?
+01 Do I need a building permit in Monticello, UT?

 Building permits are required for all new construction, before moving a trailer or pre-built home onto a lot, and for any addition, remodeling, or demolition.

-How much does a building permit cost in Monticello, UT?
+02 How much does a building permit cost in Monticello, UT?

+Building permit fees in Monticello, UT are set by the local building department and vary by project type and valuation.
 Fees are calculated as: Governed by the Monticello City Consolidated Fee Schedule.
 Plan check fee: Not separately itemized in public materials; see Consolidated Fee Schedule.

-How do I apply for a building permit in Monticello, UT?
+03 How do I apply for a building permit in Monticello, UT?

-1. Confirm the property is within Monticello City limits and not in unincorporated county territory.
+To apply for a building permit in Monticello, UT, follow these steps: 1.
+Confirm the property is within Monticello City limits and not in unincorporated county territory.
 2. Confirm property is deeded in the applicant's name and recorded in the San Juan County Recorder's Office, or obtain a notarized statement from the legal property owner authorizing the project.
 3. Register for or log into the iWorQ citizen portal.
 4. Complete the building permit application and upload a complete set of plans drawn to scale.
 5. For single-family residences: plans generally do not require an architect or engineer stamp unless the Building Official determines the scope warrants it.
 For commercial projects: licensed architect or engineer plans are expected.
 6. Provide property legal description and county tax parcel number.
 7. List all contractors and subcontractors with Utah DOPL license copies, current contact information, and expiration dates.
 For single-family residential owner-builder projects, submit the Owner/Builder Certification and Agreement form.
 8. Submit the application.
 Incomplete applications will be returned.
 9. Building Official reviews plans and issues comments or approval.
 10. Pay fees per the Monticello Consolidated Fee Schedule upon permit approval.
 11. Permit is issued.
 Schedule inspections by phone.
 12. Complete all required inspections and receive a final inspection to close the permit.

-How long does it take to get a building permit in Monticello, UT?
+04 How long does it take to get a building permit in Monticello, UT?

-What work is exempt from building permits in Monticello, UT?
+05 What work is exempt from building permits in Monticello, UT?

-How do I schedule a building inspection in Monticello, UT?
+06 How do I schedule a building inspection in Monticello, UT?

-Other cities in San Juan County
+Other jurisdictions in San Juan County.

-View all San Juan County jurisdictions →
+All San Juan County jurisdictions →